diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Remove main viewport movement when pressing keys.
+		- use X/Y Sliders (DONE)
+		- Update minimun and maximun values when world changes
+		- Step by the respective grid cell size
-		- Move world using a spinner instead of the keyboard
+		- Deactivate if the world fits the canvas

+	- Increase and Decrese world size in steps
-			- UI
+		- Spinners
-			- Have spinners for X and Y coordinates

-	- Hide viewport grid from game object selector
-	- Disable all editing from the main viewport, to simplify how it works with the grid
+	- Disable all editing from the main viewport.
+Integrating the grid with a changing viewport would be too much work, and not really worth it.

 	- require jQuery and jQueryUI once in the beginning of the editor
 	- Use LESS as a CSS preprocessor

 	- Remove world step

-	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes
+	- Re-style and re-design interface
 		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap
-		- Redisign the interface
+		- Regions
 			- Have 4 regions
 				- Top Left
 					- Canvas